bogaudio/BogaudioModules/README-prerelease.md

 The GLIDE context menu option applies linear glide (slew limitation, smoothing) to the outputs.
 The time value, which defaults to 0, determines how long the output will take to change (slew) 10V.
 This option is ignored in track-and-hold mode.

-_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the GATE input in each section.
+_Polyphony:_ <a href="#polyphony">polyphonic</a>, with polyphony defined by the GATE input in each section.
 If the bottom GATE is patched, the two sections will independently take their channels from their respective GATE inputs; if only the top GATE is patched, the bottom section normals to the top input and both sections have the same number of channels.
 The polyphony port can be changed to IN on the context menu (this change applies to both top and bottom sections of the module; IN does not normal to the bottom section, and both sections will set their channels independently, from whatever is patched to their own IN).

+_When <a href="#bypassing">bypassed</a>:_ no output.

 #### <a name="walk2"></a> WALK2